 06 of 08

-I split this one out because it is the perfect wine with simply cooked shrimp.
+This is the perfect wine with simply cooked shrimp.
 Period, end of story.
-If you eat a lot of shrimp cocktail, steamed, grilled, stir-fried or , this is the drink to go with it.
+If you eat a lot of shrimp cocktail, steamed, grilled, or stir-fried, this is the drink to go with it.
 Be sure to buy real Spanish dry fino sherry, which is achingly dry and slightly salty.
 Tip: This wine marries well with almonds, too.

 07 of 08

-Basically, this is the light red wine category.
-There are precious few instances where you'd want a big red with seafood, but light reds do quite well with salmon, tuna, marlin, swordfish, mackerel, bluefish or other fatty, meaty, big-flavored fish.
-I love a Chianti -- which is mostly Sangiovese -- with spaghetti and clam sauce or octopus stewed in tomato sauce.
+Basically, this is the light red-wine category.
+There are precious few instances where you'd want a big red with seafood, but light reds do quite well with salmon, tuna, marlin, swordfish, mackerel, bluefish, or other fatty, meaty, big-flavored fish.
+Chianti, which is mostly Sangiovese, with spaghetti and clam sauce or octopus stewed in tomato sauce is wonderful.
 Be careful, though: Avoid combining reds with spicy seafood, as you will probably get a nasty metallic taste.

 08 of 08

-Kind of a 'tweener of a wine.
-I will serve Spanish, French or California roses when the sauce is heavier than what I want for a white, but not quite right for a full-on red.
-Roses can substitute for full-bodied whites such as Chardonnay and Fume Blanc.
-I use them a lot in summer, too, when I am grilling swordfish or tuna steaks.
-Rose is also a good choice with a tomato-based seafood soup, such as cioppino or zuppa da pesce.
+Spanish, French or California rosés are great when a dish's sauce is heavier than what a white would call for, but not quite right for a full-on red.
+Rosés can substitute for full-bodied whites such as Chardonnay and Fumé Blanc.
+Consider them when grilling swordfish or tuna steaks.
+Rosé also is a good choice with a tomato-based seafood soup, such as cioppino or zuppa da pesce.